peachycloudsecurity/exposed-files-scanner/README.md

 ## Troubleshooting

 **No exposures detected**: Domains may be properly secured, or CORS prevents access.
+Install and reload the CORS Proxy Extension, then hard refresh the scanner page.

-**Download failures**: CORS restrictions on target domain.
-Try using a CORS proxy or accessing from server-side.
+**Download failures**: Install the CORS Proxy Extension (Prerequisites).
+Without it, cross-origin requests are blocked by the browser.

 **Large scans**: Scanning 1000+ domains may take several minutes.
 Progress is shown during scanning.